kalifadan/ProtLigand/README.md

 python scripts/training.py -c config/pretrain/ligand_generator.yaml
 ```
 Then, update the ligand generator path in the yaml of the protligand.yaml
+Also, you can train the ligand decoder using this line, with the reported hyperparameters.

 ```
 # Training ProtLigand model